 So is there really such thing as good fat?
 Absolutely!
 There are two kinds: monounsaturated and polyunsaturated.

-The monounsaturated fats are found in red meat, nuts (cashew, peanuts), high fat fruits (olives, avocados) and sesame seeds.
-They lower the risk for breast cancer and heart disease, they reduce belly fat and believe it or not, they also help with weight loss.
+The monounsaturated fats are found in most nuts, high fat fruits (olives, avocados), olive oil, lean grass-fed beef/pork, whole milk products, and sesame seeds.
+They lower the risk for breast cancer and heart disease, they reduce belly fat and believe it or not, they also help with weight loss, and they lower cholesterol.

 The polyunsaturated fats are found in sunflower and pumpkin seeds, pine nuts.
 Omega-3 fats form also part of this group, they are found in fatty fish (tuna, salmon, mackerel), chia seeds, flax seeds, walnuts and eggs – but make sur you get omega-3 eggs (or organic or both).
 They reduce blood pressure, improve your memory, and I’ve read on many occasions that they help with depression and ADHD symptoms.

 Now, the fact that these fats are healthy doesn’t mean that you should you go over the top in consuming them.
 As Hippocrates said, “Everything in excess is opposed to nature”.